bonitasoft/bonita-doc/md/configure-client-of-bonita-bpm-engine.md

       It is the url of the server, e.g. for a engine on the same host it can be `http://localhost:8080`
    * `org.bonitasoft.engine.api-type.application.name`

-      It is the the of the web aplication on wich the engine HTTP API is deployed, e.g. `bonita`
+      It is the name of the web aplication on wich the engine HTTP API is deployed, e.g. `bonita`
  * `EJB3`
    The `EJB3` connection mode will connect the client to the engine using EJBs.
    You will need to specify at least `org.bonitasoft.engine.ejb.naming.reference` that is the name use to lookup the ServerAPI